sparc-coop/blossom/Sparc.Blossom/readme.md

 	- [Installation.razor](https://github.com/sparc-coop/kodekit/blob/master/Kodekit.Web/Pages/Installation.razor)
 ## FAQ

-### How do I create MAUI platform-specific code in multi-platform projects?
+### How do I create platform-specific code in multi-platform projects?

-A MAUI Project can override any behavior from your UI project in two ways:
+A Platform Project can override any behavior from your UI project in two ways:

 #### Override Behavior in Classes (best for logic and C# code)